 When you have areas you want to improve, brainstorm ways to achieve them, rather than approaching them in the ways you always have.
 Putting positive energy towards your goals can be a catalyst to make them happen.
-At a recent team development in the clinic, we all wrote down where we would like to be by October 2021.
-This may seem like a long time but it’s only 3 years!
+At a recent team development in the clinic, we all wrote down where we would like to be in 3 years!

 Being specific to personal, health, career, family, financial, travel & other, can really help to narrow down what you’d like to achieve and get the ball rolling…

 Conditioning – class is important, I personally like cross training.
 It’s a fantastic way to change up the way you load your body.
 Yoga, Clinical Pilates and Reformer Pilates classes are in their own right, great ways to build core strength.
 You will be amazed through a few classes what can change in your body.
 (We even have Reformer Pilates classes at Performance Med now!!
 YAY!)